 Those numbers are extremely huge, and realistically, the task would never be possible using a desktop 3D printer, unless it could print at a speed of 143487 m3/s at which rate our 3d printed Death Star would be finished in 20 years.
 That’s how long it took the Galactic Empire to build the first one.

 ABS or PLA for a 3D Printed Death Star?

 There are however a few more factors to consider when planning to 3D print a Death Star.
 For one, we would have to construct a mechanism to move the printer along the surface of what has already been printed, since the entire Death Star would not fit inside the tiny box of a desktop 3D printer.
 And, the entire construction would have to take place in space, since it would be extremely difficult to blast the finished Death Star into earth’s orbit.

-Secondly, we would need some sort of power supply; probably solar power.
-Lastly, ABS filament starts to get soft a around 105°C and melts at under 300°C. If the Death Star got anywhere near a star during its lifetime, it would simply turn into a giant ball of molten ABS or burn up.
+Secondly, we would need some power supply; probably solar power.
+Lastly, ABS filament starts to get soft an around 105°C and melts at under 300°C. If the Death Star got anywhere near a star during its lifetime, it would simply turn into a giant ball of molten ABS or burn up.
 There are many more factors that would restrict the construction of such a Death Star with today’s technology.

 Conclusion: Is it Worth it?